 Renting accommodation in Doha

 One of the main things to understand is Qatar’s culture.
-This influences the way of living as well as laws, and as such, couples cannot live together unless they are married.
-When looking into renting in Doha and moving to Qatar, do consider this.
+This influences the local way of living as well as its laws, and as such, couples cannot live together unless they are married (though in practice, many do).
+When looking into renting in Doha and the move to Qatar, do consider this.

 If the employer is organising an expat's accommodation, they will negotiate the lease with the landlord.
-If not, expats should expect to pay one year’s rent upfront or in quarterly instalments.
-This is a large fee and not something to be taken lightly, though, over the stipulated lease period, rent cannot increase.
+If not, expats may have to pay one year’s rent upfront or in quarterly instalments.
+The majority of expats in Doha choose to pay rent with post-dated cheques.
+Over the stipulated lease period, rent cannot increase.

 Rental contracts in Doha are drawn up in Arabic and expats will receive a copy translated in English or their home language.